 Step 3: Look for Special Deals

 Banks occasionally offer a low rate for special circumstances such as appearing attractive (and competitive) in a crowded marketplace.
-And, if you do decide to go to your local branch, it never hurts to ask in person whether your bank can do a little bit better.
+If you do decide to go to your local bank or federal credit union, it never hurts to ask in person whether your bank can do a little bit better.
+Online CDs often provide higher rates, so savers should check there too.

 Step 4: Look Beyond Traditional CDs